Exact holographic tensor networks for the Motzkin spin chain: Binary height tensor network

 Contracting this network gives a value of $1$ if the tiling is valid and $0$ otherwise.
 Therefore, it represents an equal-weight superposition of Motzkin walks, which is exactly the $t=1$ Motzkin ground state.

-The bond dimension between the two halves of the network grows as $O(n)$.
+The height of this network is $\lfloor \log_{2} n \rfloor$, therefore the bond dimension between the two halves of the network grows as $O(n)$.
 The total number of $B$ tensors required scales as $O(n \log{n})$~\footnote{More specifically, for $n = 2^{y}-1$, where $y$ is a positive integer, exactly $2(n+1)\log_{2}(n+1) - 2n$ many $B$ tensors are required.}.
-An immediate upper bound on the entanglement entropy between the two sides---as estimated by the number of cuts needed---is simply $\log{n}$.
+An immediate upper bound on the entanglement entropy between the two sides, as estimated by the number of cuts needed, is simply $\log{n}$.

-The binary height network can be straightforwardly generalized to describe the general $t\neq 0$ case, the spin $1/2$ Fredkin model, and these models with periodic boundary conditions.
+The generalization to the spin-1/2 case (known as the Fredkin model) and the case of area-weighted walks is given in Eqs.~(\ref{eq:fredbintens}) and (\ref{eq:binheightweight}), respectively.
+Below we show how the binary height network can be straightforwardly generalized to describe the spin $1/2$ Fredkin model, as well as the Motzkin model with periodic or height-varied boundary conditions.